patKilcullen/Balderdash/NOTES.md

  WHAT TO DO:

+ GAME FOR JUST TWO PLAYUER HAS TO BE DIFFERENT OR NOT ALLOPWED.... as it is, with two players, the players fake def wouldnt make a different because no one could guess it...
+Could have it where player whose turn it is is also allowed to enter a fake def.. could always work that way..

 PLay whose turn it is can't guess defs.
 ADD Tie GAME CARD
 RESTART GAME NEED TO SET SCORES TO 0